Pricing Get Quote

 Password audits

-ADSelfService Plus offers reports that audit password-based actions like password resets and changes performed by the user.
-Detailed information like the time of the action and device from which it was performed is stored as well.
+ADSelfService Plus generates reports that audit password-based actions like password resets and changes performed by the user.
+Detailed information like the time of the action and the device from which it was performed is stored as well.

 While creating strong passwords can contribute to data security, including additional authentication methods through multi-factor authentication can further strengthen system and network security.
 ADSelfService Plus helps secure local and remote access to endpoints and enterprise applications through multi-factor authentication.